 Cuba

 It has been over sixty-five years since Fidel Castro entered the scene and almost a decade since he died.
 His brother Raúl stepped down as head of Cuba’s Communist Party and is now in retirement.
-Cuba’s president, Miguel Díaz-Canel Bermúdez, is the first non-Castro leader of Cuba since the revolution.
+Cuba’s president, Miguel Díaz-Canel, is the first non-Castro leader of Cuba since the revolution.
 Things have changed, and it is finally time for the never-ending, unnecessary drama between our two countries to end.

+It’s time.
+The steps taken by the Obama administration to restore diplomatic ties between the two countries was a necessary first step but didn’t go far enough.
 Although President Obama’s new rules allowed certain American businesses to trade with Cuba, the embargo continued to ban most Cuban exports, prohibit American tourism, and make banking almost impossible.
 This paradox creates confusion and makes potential investors uneasy.

 In his first administration, Donald Trump erased even those minor concessions, restoring travel restrictions on Americans and re-instituting constraints on U.S. investments and commercial dealings in the country.
 He also limited the amount of money that Cuban Americans can send back to Cuba; established even stricter travel restrictions on U.S. citizens; and sanctioned government officials who allowed medical professionals to work abroad.